TheYoru/yoru-contracts/README.md

 # Short description

 YORU is a privacy-preserving DApp for social crypto payment.
-YORU leverages account abstraction and stealth address to make a token transfer.
-Token is sent to a one-time address, which is owned by the receiver and only known by the sender and the receiver.
+In order to achive the privacy requirement, YORU leverages the idea of account abstraction and stealth address.
+The crypto asset is sent to a new generated one-time address, which is owned by the receiver and the transfer would be only known by the sender and the receiver.

 # Description

 ## Problem statement

-There are two main challenges for social crypto payment.
+There are two main challenges for crypto payment.

 1. **Anyone can track transaction history**.
-    - Transaction is transparent and can be traceable on chain if the receiver address is the same.
-This is not allowed for social payment if anyone other than the sender and the receiver make sense of the asset transfer.
-In addition, anyone can track the wallet balance from the same address.
+    - Each transaction is transparent and traceable on chain if the address is given.
+It's is not appropriate to expose transfer details of a crypto payment to anyone other than involved parties.
-2. **User experience is bad on web3**.
+2. **Bas user experience in web3**.
-    - First, it’s difficult for users to remember wallet addresses.
-We can remember our friends’ social media accounts, but we cannot remember his wallet address.
+    - First, it's difficult for users to memorize those lengthy and meaningless wallet addresses.
+It's more easy for people to recall friends’ social media accounts or email address which are usually more meaningful words.
     - Second, anyone who sends an Ethereum transaction needs to pay ETH for gas fees.
 If a user receives some tokens from others, he needs to buy some ETH before withdrawing the tokens.

 Imagine a scenario where a merchant receives tokens from his customers, but everyone knows how much the merchant earned everyday by monitoring the receiving address.
-Another case is that we do know who participates in ETHTokyo hackathon, if we watch the registration address.
-That is bad user experience for crypto payment and is privacy compromising.
+Another case is that one could know who participates in ETHTokyo hackathon by parsing the history of registration address.
+It's obvious that current mechanism of crypto transferring does not meet the privacy needs of crypto payment.

 ## Solution